kkkkenkkk44/kkkkenkkk44/README.md

   - M.S. in Computer Science at Arizona State University
   - B.B.A. in Information Management at National Taiwan University
-  - Interested in Machine Learning, Distributed Software, and Cloud Computing
+  - Focus on Machine Learning, Distributed Software, and Cloud Computing
 </div>

 <!--<div>